deil87/applied_data_science_book/applied_data_science_book/intro.md

-# Applied Data Science: Exploring Domains and Careers
+# Applied Data Science: Diary of a Lonely Scientist

 ## Intended Audience